Hall & Oates: 2007–2013: Solo projects and hiatus

 On May 22 and 23, 2008, they performed at the Troubadour, 35 years after first performing there as an opening act.
 They played many popular selections, including "Cab Driver" from Hall's solo album as well as several songs from the Abandoned Luncheonette album, including "Had I Known You Better Then" which had never been performed live before.
 The performance was recorded as a concert film and later released in the US as a double CD set with DVD/Blu-ray Combo on November 25, 2008.
 In 2009 the live performances of "Sara Smile" from this album was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals, an incredible 33 years after the original song was released.
-Concerning the nomination, Daryl considered it truly a surprise.
+Concerning the nomination, Hall considered it truly a surprise.
 This made it the third time that the band was nominated for a Grammy Award; the other two times were in 1981 for "Private Eyes" and 1983 for "Maneater".

 On October 13, 2009, a 4-CD box set was released, titled Do What You Want, Be What You Are: The Music of Daryl Hall and John Oates.
 This set represents the most comprehensive hits collection by the duo as it includes songs from various labels.
-Also included are three songs recorded by Hall and Oates with their earlier bands prior to their forming Hall and Oates as a duo.
-The boxed set sold 5,000 copies the first hour and, in total, it has sold 15,000 copies, according to Nielsen SoundScan, peaking at No. 89 on the Billboard 200 on October 23, 2009.
-In one of the last concerts at the Wachovia Spectrum, Hall and Oates and Philadelphia-area musicians The Hooters and Todd Rundgren headlined a concert titled "Last Call".
-In 2010, Hall and Oates embarked on their "Do What You Want, Be What You Are" tour in the United States.
+Also included are three songs recorded by Hall & Oates with their earlier bands prior to their forming Hall & Oates as a duo.
+The boxed set sold 5,000 copies the first hour and, in total, it has sold 15,000 copies, according to Nielsen SoundScan, peaking at number 89 on the Billboard 200 on October 23, 2009.
+In one of the last concerts at the Wachovia Spectrum, Hall & Oates and Philadelphia-area musicians The Hooters and Todd Rundgren headlined a concert titled "Last Call".
+In 2010, Hall & Oates embarked on their "Do What You Want, Be What You Are" tour in the United States.
 They appeared on the American Idol season finale on May 26, 2010, performing "You Make My Dreams".
-Also in 2010, Hall and Oates announced they would join a growing artists' boycott of the state of Arizona over the state's recently passed anti-illegal immigrant laws.
+Also in 2010, Hall & Oates announced they would join a growing artists' boycott of the state of Arizona over the state's recently passed anti-illegal immigrant laws.